joinpursuit/AC_4_Web/units/html/lessons/fetch/fetch_update.md

 ```

 Notice that when you run the code you end up in the `.then` debugger.
-This is not desirable behaivor.
+This is not desirable behavior.
 Try checking response.status.
 Your status should be a 404 error because there is no post 900.
 Also try checking response.ok.
 In this situation, our intuition tells that we should be in the `catch` section.
 Here's the workaround:

 ```js